Skip to main content

 replayability3 negative mentions

-• Thunder Helix is a nostalgic throwback to classic 90s flight simulators, capturing the essence of games like LHX and Desert Strike with modern enhancements.
+• Thunder Helix is a nostalgic throwback to classic DOS flight simulators, successfully capturing the essence of games like LHX and Desert Strike.

-• The game features intuitive controls and charming retro graphics, making it easy to pick up and play while still providing a fun challenge.
+• The game features intuitive controls and charming retro graphics, making it easy to pick up and play while providing a fun experience.

-• Despite being in early access with limited content, players are excited about the potential for future updates and additional missions, praising the developer's dedication and passion for the project.
+• Despite being in early access with limited content, players are excited about the potential for future updates and additional missions.

-• Currently, the game only offers one campaign mission, which limits replayability and raises concerns about the pace of content updates.
+• Currently, there is only one campaign mission available, which limits replayability and raises concerns about the game's future content updates.

-• Some players find the flight model to be overly simplistic and lacking the depth of more serious flight simulators, which may disappoint veterans of the genre.
+• Some players find the flight model to be overly simplistic and lacking in realism, which may not appeal to those seeking a more serious simulation experience.

 • story

-The game's story aspect currently features a limited amount of content, with only one campaign mission and a free flight scenario available at launch.
-Players express excitement for future updates, including additional missions and a mission editor, while noting the potential for replayability through different helicopter choices and mission approaches.
-Overall, the community is optimistic about the game's development and the depth that future content could bring.
+The game's story aspect currently features a limited number of missions, with only one campaign mission and a free-flight scenario available at launch.
+Players express excitement for future content, including a mission editor and additional missions, while noting the potential for replayability through different helicopter choices and mission approaches.
+However, the lack of variety and randomization in the current missions has raised concerns about replayability and overall depth.

 • “The gameplay loop is straight from the strike series; campaigns (there's only one at the time of this review) are a single flight broken into a series of mission objectives.”